 Like a road-going dodgem, accelerate as normal, before easing off to slow gradually or taking your foot off altogether to stop.

 Unlike a dodgem, it’ll even hold on a hill, with friction brakes applied automatically – so you can focus on showing off your clean eco conscience at every traffic light.
 Before deploying all of that electric power when it goes green, naturally.

-A round trip from Mumbai to Pune on a single charge
+It’ll get you from London to Liverpool on a single charge

-No longer restricted to the city suburbs, on a full charge the new Leaf can do 378 kms - which is enough to get you from London to Liverpool (or the closest charging point you can find around Anfield).
+No longer restricted to the city suburbs, on a full charge the new Leaf can do 235 miles – which is enough to get you from London to Liverpool (or the closest charging point you can find around Anfield).

-While a petrol-powered Nissan Micra might give you closer to 804 kms, the all-electric Leaf takes you places without the guilt of a visit to the fuel pump - and significantly out-ranges the new 2018 BMW i3's 289kms.
+While a petrol-powered Nissan Micra might give you closer to 500 miles, the all-electric Leaf takes you places without the guilt of a visit to the fuel pump – and significantly out-ranges the new 2018 BMW i3’s 180 miles.

 It’s all thanks to that e-Pedal tech, together with refined aero and a new battery design which increases storage capacity without growing an inch over the old model (delivering a 67% increase in energy density, no less) – and that battery can also be used in your home when it’s not powering the Leaf, to store solar energy and slash your bills.
 Which should nicely offset your gaming rig.